Pxrvn07/FUTURE_FS_01/README.md

 3. Go to **Settings → Pages → Source → main branch**
 4. Your site will be live at `https://Pxrvn07.github.io`

-### Netlify (Drag & Drop)

-1. Go to [netlify.com](https://netlify.com) and sign up
-2. Drag the entire folder onto the Netlify dashboard
-3. Done — live in seconds with a free URL

 ### Vercel